waku-org/specs/standards/core/enr.md

 #### Many connection types

-Alice is a node operator, she runs a node that supports inbound connection for the following protocols:
+Alice is a Waku node operator, she runs a node that supports inbound connection for the following protocols:

 - TCP 10101 on `1.2.3.4`
 - UDP 20202 on `1.2.3.4`